civol/HDLRuby/README.md

 ```

-### How does HDLRuby::High work
+### How does HDLRuby work

 Contrary to descriptions in high-level HDL like SystemVerilog, VHDL or SystemC,
-HDLRuby::High descriptions are not software-like description of hardware, but
+HDLRuby descriptions are not software-like description of hardware, but
 are programs meant to produce hardware descriptions.
 In other words, while
 the execution of a common HDL code will result in some simulation of
-the described hardware, the execution of HDLRuby::High code will result
+the described hardware, the execution of HDLRuby code will result
 in some low-level hardware description.
 This low-level description is
 synthesizable, and can also be simulated like any standard hardware description.
 This decoupling of the representation of the hardware from the point of view
-of the user (HDLRuby::High), and the actual hardware description (HDLRuby::Low)
+of the user (HDLRuby), and the actual hardware description (HDLRuby::Low)
 makes it possible to provide the user with any advanced software features
 without jeopardizing the synthesizability of the actual hardware description.

-For that purpose, each construct in HDLRuby::High is not a direct description of
+For that purpose, each construct in HDLRuby is not a direct description of
 some hardware construct, but a program which generates the corresponding
 description.
 For example, let us consider the following line of code
-of HDLRuby::High describing the connection between signal `a` and signal `b`:
+of HDLRuby describing the connection between signal `a` and signal `b`:

 ```ruby
    a <= b